 After nearly 16 years teaching in Asia my vague plans to return to the UK ‘one day’ morphed into an urgent plan, as my father fell seriously ill.
 I had expected to have at least another year to formalize things, make that extra bit of cash, have time to sell my stuff for a reasonable price etc, rather than have to pack and leave in a matter of weeks.

 Luckily I already knew I wanted to work for myself, and having dabbled with freelance writing for a few years I had formed a limited company, and bought out one of the businesses I worked for, around six months before I left Asia for good.
 The plan then was to let that tick over, then build it into a decent income source once I left.
 Meanwhile I took the chance to expand the business; creating a new arm, Opportunity Plus offering life enrichment events and workshops.
-I can’t say it’s all been smooth running in the last 6 months, but it has been a very good opportunity to learn a lot about how businesses work.
+I can’t say it’s all been smooth running in the last 6 months.
+However, it has been a very good opportunity to learn a lot about how businesses work.

 A Few Mistakes

 I have made a few financial gaffes, like paying too much for accountancy services, been ripped off by a client who never paid, and been let down by business service providers whose incompetence has cost me work.
 Still, the positive reactions from the first wave of clients help me stay committed to building Opportunity+ into a viable venture.